Project-Plex/PlexSportScanner/README.md

 ## Information about this Project

-> [!NOTE]
-> Scanner and Metadata Agent for Plex, that uses www.thesportsdb.com
+ Scanner and Metadata Agent for Plex, that uses www.thesportsdb.com

 ##